 We wrote in December about operational breakdowns at the Department of Education, focusing on the Department’s failure to properly place borrowers in “forced consolidation” into IBR.
 Shockingly, the Department has yet to fix this problem.
 Department staff

 It seems that we were just looking back at 2010….and yet another year has passed.
 As we get ready for a holiday vacation at Student Loan Borrower Assistance Project, we offer a few thoughts on 2011: It was a year of ups and down in the fight against abuses in the for

 A December 2011 article in the Chronicle of Higher Education reveals numerous problems with the Department of Education’s online system for managing student loans.
 Unfortunately, this is not news to our clients and other borrowers.
-We have been pointing out operational breakdowns for
+We have been pointing out operational brea

 The Consumer Financial Protection Bureau (CFPB) announced today that it is seeking comments about the private student loan market.
 The Bureau wants to hear from everyone: borrowers, their families, current students, advocates, lenders, servicers, and school officials.
-You have 60 d

 Please understand that we do not provide legal advice about individual cases.
 This web site includes links to other resources for those who seek individualized legal advice or other help not offered here.
 This site is for people who already have student loans and want to know more about their options and rights.